Hacker0x01/docs.hackerone.com/docs/hackers/disclosure.md

 ------ | -------
 Full | Upon disclosure, the contents of the report will be visible to other hackers in the private program.
 Limited | Only the summary and timeline of activity will be visible to other hackers in the private program.

-> Disclosure for private programs is currently in the beta phase.
-You'll be able to disclose reports for private programs if the program has opted-in to this feature.

 For more information, please read the full [HackerOne Disclosure Guidelines](https://hackerone.com/disclosure-guidelines).
 If disclosure was accidentally initiated or you have concerns about this process, please [submit a support request](https://support.hackerone.com/hc/en-us/requests/new).